App icons and branding

 }

-CLI flags always win over config values, and config values always win over auto-discovery.
+CLI flags override config values, and config values override auto-discovery.

 The brand: config section

-On the first run, purgetss brand injects a brand: block into your existing purgetss/config.cjs (between purge: and theme:) with these defaults:
+On the first run, purgetss brand adds a brand: block to your existing purgetss/config.cjs between purge: and theme::

 brand: {